Event Access Control

 One of the most popular use cases for codeREADr is the validation & tracking of tickets at venues and events.
 We currently have over 50 ticketing companies using codeREADr and that number is growing rapidly.

 We’ve written a detailed document outlining some of the best ways to set up these types of services.
 As we often do, we published it to our blog.
 We also published a YouTube video with app screenshots (see below) to quickly show you the workflow and features of the app.
-We also have a simple step-by-step tutorial for creating your services (events) which can be viewed online or printed.

 Whether our standard (included) camera scan engine, our SD PRO (video) upgrade or a scanning accessory, we’ve got you covered.

 Validate tickets online or offline

 Scanning from different devices at multiple entrances requires connectivity to an online database to catch all duplicate scans.
 However, Internet connectivity isn’t always stable so we offer both an online to offline fallback option and primary services in the offline validation mode, i.e. validation and syncing to an ‘on-device’ database.

 With an on-device database scans are quickly validated against a database downloaded to iOS and Android devices because there’s no connection latency.
 What’s special about auto-sync is that scans from all devices are automatically uploaded (‘posted’) to a shared online database and the synced database is automatically downloaded to each device.
 The default setting for posting scans is every two (2) seconds.
 The default setting for downloading databases is every two (2) minutes.

 Both processes are completed in the background so the person scanning tickets can keep scanning without interruption.
 If connectivity is completely lost, then the scans are queued and synced when connectivity is restored.

 Contact our support team to see if Auto-Sync is right for you.